 If you didn’t know, the DockATot comes in two sizes.
-The smaller one (see the Deluxe here) is made for babies 0-8 months and has a toy set attachment you can purchase separately.
+I will be reviewing the smaller one called the Deluxe.
+It’s made for babies 0-8 months and has a toy set attachment you can purchase separately.

 Each DockaTot is handmade in Europe, made from 100% cotton, and OEKO-TEX certified.

 I have never been a co-sleeper with any of our babies, so I cannot speak to its usefulness there.

 Setting him down.

-Sometimes he loves being on his back, but not as much as he used to now that he is always trying to roll.
+Sometimes he loves to be on his back, but not as much as he used to and he is always trying to roll.
 So I’d say this is the most useful prior to the roll stage.

 He LOVES to be on his tummy, so I put his arms over the rounded top part and he just sits there happily for a long time!
 It props him up so he doesn’t have to work so hard to see us and keep that giant noggin up.